Triadimefon

 Triadimefon is a fungicide used in agriculture to control various fungal diseases.
 As a seed treatment, it is used on barley, corn, cotton, oats, rye, sorghum, and wheat.
 In fruit it is used on pineapple and banana.
 Non-food uses include pine seedlings, Christmas trees, turf, ornamental plants, and landscaping.

+Pharmacology

+Estrogenic effect, inhibition of aromatase activity, decrease of estrogens production and increase androgens availability.

+Triadimefon potently inhibited rat’s neurosteroidogenic enzymes, 5α-Red1 and 3α-HSD.

+Dopamine as well as serotonergic pathways are involved.